Barr: Law enforcement must ‘dominate’ streets amid protests

 Army Secretary Ryan McCarthy called in the entire D.C.
 National Guard late Sunday, adding 1,200 soldiers to join about 500 forces that had already deployed in Washington, according to two Defense Department officials, who spoke on condition of anonymity because they were not authorized to discuss the matter publicly.
 The soldiers will also be armed, the officials said, citing the potential threat from the protesters.

-U.S. officials said National Guard troops from Maryland are also being called in to help assist in nearby Washington.
+Additional National Guard troops from nearby states were also being called in to help assist in Washington, officials said.

-Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington, Alan Suderman in Richmond, Va., and James LaPorta in Delray Beach, Fla. contributed to this report.
+Associated Press writers Lolita C. Baldor, Kevin Freking and Ben Fox in Washington, Alan Suderman in Richmond, Va., and James LaPorta in Delray Beach, Fla., contributed to this report.